UNDP-Data/dsc-energy-academy-data/04_Documentation/user_guide.md

 | Bar Chart (Categories)     | category_col, series_cols  |
 | Pie Chart    | ...           name_col, value_col |

-Here is an example how the data should be added for examplary pie chart, bar chart and bar chart categories:
+Here is an example how the data should be stored:

 | Chart Code  | Property      | Value                                     |
 |-------------|---------------|-------------------------------------------|